Manafort: Trump's former campaign chair

 It has also been alleged that he secretly worked for a Russian billionaire to assist President Putin's political goals in other parts of the former USSR.
 Mr Manafort denied the allegation.

-In June, he retroactively registered as a foreign agent with the US justice department in relation to his consulting work between 2012 and 2014 for Mr Yanukovych's political party in Ukraine.
+In June, he retroactively registered as a foreign agent with the US justice department in relation to his consulting work between 2012-14 for Mr Yanukovych's political party in Ukraine.

 He confirmed in a declaration that his firm, DMP International, had received more than $17m from the Party of the Regions.

-Then, in July, Donald Trump's son admitted to having met a Russian lawyer before the election who promised to reveal damaging material on Hillary Clinton.
+Then, in July, President Trump's son admitted to having met a Russian lawyer before the election who promised to reveal damaging material on Hillary Clinton.
 Mr Manafort was reportedly at that meeting.

 The following month, Mr Manafort's spokesman confirmed the FBI had conducted a pre-dawn raid on his Virginia home, seizing files and other material.